MicrosoftDocs/powerapps-docs/powerapps-docs/user/export-excel-static-worksheet.md

 When you want to present information about the data in your app to an individual who doesn’t have access to PowerApps, or you have data that doesn’t change often, consider exporting your app data to a Office Excel static worksheet.

 You can export up to 100,000 records at a time.
 By default, PowerApps lists up to 50 records per page.
-Choose the <strong>Page</strong arrows at the bottom of the list to view any additional pages.
+Choose the **Page** arrows at the bottom of the list to view any additional pages.

 ## Export data to an Excel static worksheet
- You may have the option to export data to an Excel static worksheet in all record types however, in some cases the format may be legacy, or the data may not be filtered by what you see in Powerapps.
+ You may have the option to export data to an Excel static worksheet in all record types however, in some cases the format may be legacy, or the data may not be filtered by what you see in PowerApps.

 1. Open a list of records in your app, click the arrow to the right of **Export to Excel**, and then choose **Static worksheet (Page only)**.

 2. By default, an exported worksheet includes the fields that are displayed in the list, using the same field order, sorting, and field widths.
 To make changes to the columns in an Advanced Find View, choose **Edit Columns**.

-3. Choose **Save** and then save the . xlsm file.
+3. Choose **Save** and then save the .xlsm file.
 Make note of the location where you saved the file.

    > [!NOTE]
    >  If you’re going to edit the data file later, it’s recommended that you save the file before you open it.
 Otherwise, you may get this error message: **Excel cannot open or save any more documents because there is not enough available memory or disk space**.